Code-Institute-Submissions/Travelum/README.md

 #### Design Choices
 :art:

+* __Icons__
+The chosen icons were used to improve and get a better UX.

+* __Colors__
+  The primary colors chosen was #0c456b #343a40 and #fff.
+The backgrounds had a dark theme, so it could be a good contrast with the white text, to make easier for the user to absorb and read from the website.

+* __Backgrounds__

+The backgrounds had a darker theme, to fit with the white text.
+Also most of the backgorunds hade a blury image, that was associated with the destination.
+This approach was to build a the vibe and some excitement for the user.

+* __Videos__
+Videos were used to give the users some visual content and also information about each destination, in a engaging and fun way.

 #### Wireframes
 The wireframes were created using [Balsamiq](https://balsamiq.com/).
 - Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/Travelum/tree/master/wireframes)